galaxyproject/galaxy-hub/src/tutorials/rb_rnaseq/index.md

 |-----------------------------|
 |[![](/src/tutorials/rb_rnaseq/lib_type.png)](http://sailfish.readthedocs.org/en/master/library_type.html)|
 |<small>**Figure 5.
 Effects of RNAseq library types**
+The type of RNAseq library depends on the relative orientation of the reads and the strandedness of the library.
 Image and description below is from [Sailfish documentation](http://sailfish.readthedocs.org/en/master/library_type.html)
 </small>|

 The relative orientation of the reads is only relevant if the library is pair-ended.
 The possible options are: